-The first road block you must overcome before you can start journaling is to know why you want to journal.
+The first road block you must overcome before you can start journaling is to know why you want to journal about.

-Don’t under estimate the importance of this decision.
-This can be a big factor in your ability to stick with a journaling plan.
-More importantly it will impact what you get out of your journaling session.
+Do not underestimate the importance of this decision.
+This can be a big factor in your ability to stick with your journaling.
+More importantly it will impact the benefits you receive from journaling.

 When journaling about anything that has to do with feelings or brainstorming there are major advantages to using paper.